-I’ve partnered with Clever Training to offer all DC Rainmaker readers an exclusive 10% discount across the board on all products (except clearance items).
-You can pickup the Edge 510 below.
-Then receive 10% off of everything in your cart by adding code DCR10XBK at checkout.
-By doing so, you not only support the site (and all the work I do here) – but you also get a sweet discount.
+I’ve partnered with Clever Training to offer all DC Rainmaker readers exclusive benefits on all products purchased.
+You can read more about the benefits of this partnership here.
+You can pickup the Edge 510 through Clever Training using the link below.
+By doing so, you not only support the site (and all the work I do here) – but you also get to enjoy the significant partnership benefits that are just for DC Rainmaker readers.
 And, since this item is more than $75, you get free US shipping as well.

-Additionally, you can also use Amazon to purchase accessories (though, no discount on either from Amazon) – the unit isn’t listed there yet.
+Additionally, you can also use Amazon to purchase the unit or accessories (though, no discount on either from Amazon).
 Or, anything else you pickup on Amazon helps support the site as well (socks, laundry detergent, cowbells).
 If you’re outside the US, I’ve got links to all of the major individual country Amazon stores on the sidebar towards the top.
-Though, Clever Training also ships most places too and you get the 10% discount.
-Thanks for reading!

 As you’ve seen throughout the review there are numerous compatible accessories for the unit.
 I’ve consolidated them all into the below chart, with additional information (full posts) available on some of the accessories to the far right.
 Also, everything here is verified by me – so if it’s on the list, you’ll know it’ll work.
 And as you can see, I mix and match accessories based on compatibility – so if a compatible accessory is available at a lower price below, you can grab that instead.